Crisis and special help

 Payments to help you in a crisis

 The Pension Loans Scheme can help you if your capital is tied up in assets and you need more income to live on.
-You can also apply for early release of your superannuation on specific compassionate grounds or if you are in severe financial hardship.
+You can also apply for early release of your superannuation on specific compassionate grounds or if you are experiencing severe financial hardship.

 Other government and community support services

-There are a range of government and community organisations that provide support services and useful information you may find helpful.
+There are a range of other organisations that provide support services and useful information you may find helpful.
 You can use Service Finder to locate assistance in your local area.

-Australia.gov.au provides information and support including emergency and disaster assistance.
+australia.gov.au provides information and support including emergency and disaster assistance.

-Crisis Support Services provides counselling, information and referrals to relevant services.
+on the line provides counselling, information and referrals to relevant services.